1. Exploring the role of natural statistics in helping us make sense of the world

 Here's a video of a talk I gave on this project (virtual-VSS, June 2020).

 3. Investigating the organizing principles underling object representations in high-level visual cortex

-Object representation in the occipitotemporal cortex seems to follow a segregation based on animacy and, within animacy, by size (Konkle and Oliva, 2012; Konkle and Caramazza, 2013).
-But, what do we mean by “size” and “animacy” representations in the occipitotemporal cortex?
-Specifically, what is the nature of the representation?
-Do neural responses reflect an abstract interpretation of a stimulus as being big or animate, or does it reflect something more visual in nature, such as the typical shapes of objects and animals?
+Inanimate object representations in the occipitotemporal cortex follow a large-scale organization along the dimensions of real-world size (Konkle and Oliva, 2012).
+But, what do we mean by size?
+Do neural responses reflect 1) an abstract interpretation of a stimulus as being big or small, or 2) does it reflect something more visual in nature, such as the typical shapes of big and small objects?

-In another project related to this topic, we're relating real-world size to a correlated, mid-level construct: curvature, which has been widely explored as a tuning property in the visual cortex (Pasupathy and Connor, 1999; Yue et al., 2014; Shirasam et al., 2014).
+To explore the second possibility, we related real-world size to a mid-level visual feature that correlates with it in the real world: curvature.
+In the world, small objects tend to be curvier, while big objects tend to be boxier.
 It is possible that curvature alone might drive the organization by size of inanimate objects in the ventral stream; alternatively, real-world size information might be preserved even when correcting for curvature.
 We tested this in a 2 x 2 behavioral and fMRI design.